gabegorelick/falafel-espree/readme.markdown

 function.
 When `opts.isKeyword(id)` returns `true`, the string `id` will be treated as a keyword.
 You can use this behavior to create custom unary expression keywords.

+An `opts.isKeyword(id)` value that is a string will be mapped to existing types.
+The only currently supported string value is `"block"`.

 # nodes